PIJUSH364/React__Design_pattens/README.md

   ####  HigherOrderComponents useCase
     Sharing complex behavior between multiple components (much like with container components) Adding extra funcatinality to existing components

+    Hoc are more usefull when same functionality with various component